rolegendd/seniorDesign/README.md

-Welcome to the My senior design project — a Senior Design initiative from the University of Louisiana at Lafayette.
+Welcome to the My senior design project a Senior Design from the University of Louisiana at Lafayette.
 This system automates student bus attendance using RFID scanning, GPS tracking, and secure client-server communication to improve student safety and operational efficiency for school transportation.